The smallest singular value of a shifted $d$-regular random square matrix: Introduction

 The remaining part of the introduction is devoted to a brief description of main ideas and to a short overview of the proof of Theorem~\ref{mainth}.
-It is well understood by now that in order to estimate the smallest singular value, in other words to show that for every non-zero $x\in \C^n$ the ratio $\|Mx\|_2/\|x\|_2$ is bounded from below, one needs to split $\C^n$ and work separately with different types of vectors.
+An often employed approach to estimating the smallest singular value (in other words, to bounding $\|Mx\|_2/\|x\|_2$ from below for every non-zero $x\in \C^n$) is to partition $\C^n$ and work separately with different types of vectors.
 The idea to split the Euclidean sphere into two parts goes back to Kashin's work \cite{kashin} on an orthogonal decomposition of $\ell^{2n}_1$, where the splitting was defined using the ratio of $\ell_2$- and $\ell_1$-norms.
 A similar idea was used by Schechtman \cite{Schech} in the same context.
 In the context of the smallest singular value one usually splits $\C^n$ into vectors of smaller complexity (close to sparse vectors) and ``spread'' vectors (in particular, with a relatively small $\ell_\infty$-norm).
 Such a splitting was introduced in \cite{LPRT} (see also \cite{LPRTV}) and was further formalized later in \cite{RV} into a concept of ``compressible'' and ``incompressible'' vectors in $\C^n$.
-For the spread (incompressible) vectors very good individual probability bounds are available.
-Using standard $\eps$-nets argument and the union bound one can obtain good bounds for $\|Mx\|_2/\|x\|_2$ with high probability.
-For compressible vectors bounds on individual probabilities are not so good, but those vectors are essentially vectors of smaller dimension, so they have much smaller complexity.
-Therefore one can pass to $\eps$-nets of much smaller cardinality and still apply the union bound.
+Compressible vectors are essentially vectors of smaller dimension, so the set of compressible vectors has a relatively small complexity.
+Therefore, using the standard $\eps$-nets argument and the union bound one can obtain good bounds for $\|Mx\|_2/\|x\|_2$ for all compressible vectors.
+For incompressible vectors, the question can be reduced to estimating the distance between a column of the matrix and the linear span of remaining columns, which is in turn bounded using Littlewood--Offord--type inequalities.